TonyPhipps/tech-notes/Products/splunk.md

 index=*
 | search ([| inputlookup ioc_ip.csv | fields IP | rename IP as dest_ip] OR [| inputlookup ioc_ip.csv | fields IP | rename IP as src_ip])
 ```

+## Macro
+Settings > Advanced Search > Search Macros > Add New
+- Allows storing a search string that can be referenced later using the macro name.
+- Can add arguments, which allows passing data into the macro search.
+  - Can use validation checks on arguments
+- Called using `macroname`

+## Workflow Actions
+Settings > Fields > Workflow Actions > Add New
+- Get/Post to pass information to external sources, or back to Splunk to perform secondary search
+- For example, a link that opens a browser to a WHOIS page, automatically looking up a given IP Address based on the src_ip field content via $src_ip$.

+## Data Models
+Settings > Data Models > New Data Model
+- Events, Searchs, Transactions
+- Allows mass normalization and subsequent correlation searches/reports/alerts
+- Allows more efficient reporting when used with Pivots
+- Root event/object > child object > childobject****
+- Root Search should be avoided, as they do not benefit from search speedup

+## CIM
+- Has to be installed on a vanilla install
+- Use Aliases to map an original field to normalized CIM fields (e.g. src_ip)